IAB TCF illegal? All facts here in the FAQ

 Are all CMPs illegal now?

-no A CMP like that of consentmanager is generally independent of this – after all, a website operator can configure the CMP in such a way that it becomes compliant or switch off the TCF completely in the CMP.
+no A CMP like that of consentmanager is generally independent of this – after all, a website operator can configure the CMP so that it becomes compliant or switch off the TCF in the CMP entirely.

 Is the TCF illegal now?